 - At no cost to the city, the dedication and use of up to 80 acres of CU Boulder’s property to provide land in the most optimal location for the city’s critical flood-mitigation project and for open space.

 - CU Boulder has agreed to maintain general consistency with the city’s height limits on CU Boulder South.

 - Buildings on the site will be designed and sited to protect and complement the views of the mountain, backdrop, and viewsheds from the U.S. 36 bike path, the South Boulder Creek Trail, U.S. 36 and Colorado Highway 93.

-- Development of faculty, staff, graduate and non-freshman housing.
+- Development of faculty, staff and non-freshman student housing.

 - CU Boulder has agreed not to build large-scale sports venues such as a football stadium or large research complexes like those on its East Campus.

-- CU Boulder has agreed that recreational fields it builds on the site would be available to the community for use
+- CU Boulder has agreed that recreational fields it builds on the site would be available for use by community partners.

 Additional information about CU Boulder South and the 2015 BVCP update may be found on the city’s website.